 - The fact that you are making a formal written complaint as per their complaints procedures

-- Details of the situation that you are unhappy with explaining it as factually and concise as you possibly can
+- Details of the situation that you are unhappy with explaining it as factually and concisely as you possibly can

 - Confirmation of what outcome you are looking for to resolve the matter